Evatt Journal, Vol. 5, No. 2, April 2005

 The heat is on

-Linda Weiss & colleagues spell out the disaster that's the US-Australia 'free' trade deal.
+Linda Weiss & colleagues on the US-Australia 'free' trade deal. [read more]

-The Productivity Commission has conceded on competition policy, notes John Quiggin.
+The Productivity Commission concedes on competition policy, notes John Quiggin. [read more]

 What is it with the 'New' Tassie?

 It's the culture, stupid, says Stewart Prins. [read more]